-The “.1” is the number of subwoofers.
+The “.1” is a discrete low frequency effect channel.
 The “.2” refers to how many ceiling or upward-facing speakers are in your setup.
 By adding ceiling speakers, you continue to enhance the overall audio experience in your home theater.

 What if I don’t have room for all those speakers?

 If you are limited on space or have accessibility challenges for the speaker wire, we recommend a high-end soundbar.
 You will sacrifice a bit of performance, but it’s still a really good option.